ibliskavka/bliskavka-com/source/_posts/blogging-platform.md

 If you are looking for a low-cost blogging platform on AWS, look no further!

-I wanted something very easy to use, which has a lot of features, and uses my core tools (AWS, Node, CDK, Markdown).
+I wanted something very easy to use, which has a lot of features and uses my core tools (AWS, Node, CDK, Markdown).

-For this blog I settled on [Hexo](https://hexo.io/docs/index.html), a static site generator.
+For this blog, I settled on [Hexo](https://hexo.io/docs/index.html), a static site generator.
 I have also used the more popular [Hugo](https://gohugo.io/) which solves the same problem.

 For hosting, I am using AWS S3 with CloudFront and Route53.
 Deployed using CDK.